avaneev/prvhash/README.md

 256-bits may not pass all the hash tests due to limitations of 64-bit math used in this hash function, but, for example, any 32-bit element extracted from 512-bit resulting hash is as collision resistant as just a 32-bit hash.
+Extension of the function beyond 512-bit hashes is possible, but has to be statistically tested (Zeroes or constant-value messages test may fail which is understandable: no entropy in the message).

 PRVHASH is solely based on the butterfly effect, strongly inspired by LCG pseudo-random number generators.
 The generated hashes have good avalanche